-To comply with Minnesota, federal, and agency requirements for MSUM’s RN-BSN students, all students must verify all program requirements (listed below) before program start.
+To comply with Minnesota, federal, and clinical agency requirements for MSUM’s RN-BSN students, all students must verify all program requirements (listed below) before program start.
 Thereafter, some requirements will need re-verification, depending on how long your program of study lasts.
-Also, some agencies may add requirements beyond what are current below; in such case students would need to comply with the added clinical site requirement(s).
+Also, some agencies may add requirements beyond what are currently listed below below; in such case students would need to comply with the added clinical site requirement(s).

-Upon acceptance to the program, RN-BSN students will receive an email outlining the (below) process to get started in Certified Background.
+Upon acceptance to the program, RN-BSN students will receive an email outlining the process below to get started in CastleBranch® (CB).

 Either a or b below

-Submit official documentation of a or b within Certified Background®.
+Submit official documentation of a or b within CastleBranch® tracker.